codefellows-seattle-301d26/02-jquery-and-the-dom/README.md

 12-06-2017 9:58 - completed constructor function.

+12-06-2017 10:37 - completed JQuery assignment to new articles

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
 -->